mitre/hipcheck/site/content/rfds/0003-plugin-architecture-vision.md

 # Plugin Architecture Vision

+{% info(title="Partially Superseded") %}
+Parts of this RFD have been superseded by RFD #4, which provides a more detailed description of the design of the plugin system and the API between Hipcheck and plugins.
+{% end %}

 Currently, all analyses and data sources in Hipcheck are part of Hipcheck itself, built into the `hc` binary.
 This places some constraints on the evolution and growth of Hipcheck's capabilities, including: